FederatedAI/FATE/doc/develop_guide.rst

 1. File with "meta" as suffix: Save the parameters of a task.
 2. File with "param" as suffix: Save the model result of a task.

-After defining your proto files, you can use the following script named `proto_generate.sh <python/federatedml/protobuf/proto_generate.sh>`_ to create the corresponding python file:
+After defining your proto files, you can use the following script named `generate_py.sh <python/fate_arch/protobuf/generate_py.sh>`_ to create the corresponding python file:

    .. code-block:: bash

-      bash proto_generate.sh
+      bash generate_py.sh

 :Define export_model interface:
    Similar with part b, define your export_model interface so that fate-flow can obtain output model when needed.
 The format should be a dict contains both "Meta" and "Param" proto buffer generated.
 Here is an example showing how to export model.